 How long do students have access to each online course?

-Students will have access to each individual course for 30 days from the date they receive an email with their passcode.
-Students who register for the entire course package will have access to the entire package for 180 days.
+Students will have access to each individual course for either 30 or 90 days, depending on the course, from the date they are sent an email with their access info.
+Students who register for the entire course package will have access to the entire package for 330 days.

 How long does each course take to complete?